 I could write a book on all the “helpful” hints my husband and I received when we started our infertility treatments.
 Everything from “Take a vacation!
 That’s how I got pregnant!” to “Are you sure he’s doing it right?”
 (Yes, someone actually said that to me.)
-Some of the comments were jokes, meant for a laugh, but most fell flat.
+Some of the comments were jokes meant for a laugh, but most fell flat.
 Some were advice meant to be taken seriously, but it was not what I needed to hear.
 There was one remark made by numerous people, however, especially in the early days, that always seemed like a sucker punch to the gut: “You’re still young, you have time!”

 Comments About My Age Added Unnecessary Pressure

 Telling me that we still have time to try for a baby when I was already struggling felt like the equivalent of telling me that I was being silly for worrying so much.
 It didn't acknowledge my struggle and what I had already gone through when it came to fertility issues.
 In fact, it only succeeded in contributing to the enormous pressure I felt.
 I knew I was young.
 But I also knew I wasn't getting pregnant.
-While someone may have thought they were providing reassurance, all it did was emphasis the failure I was already feeling.
+While someone may have thought they were providing reassurance, all it did was emphasize the failure I was already feeling.

 Infertility is Not a Condition Limited to Older Women